 If you can provide us with an estimate of your annual battery volumes and number of locations where the BTS Containers will be installed, we can recommend the number of Containers that should be supplied.

 Important note: The BTS Container (also known as a UNISEG Container) has been approved as a Type II Dangerous Goods Segregation Device (approval # W008).
-This means that your transporter can transport your batteries with other goods that are specified by the ADGC as being non compatible with Class 8 Corrosives.
+This means your batteries can be transported with other goods that are specified by the ADGC as being non compatible with Class 8 Corrosives.

 Payment for Your Batteries